-B) The form of the Undertaking satisfies Section (b)(5)(i) of Rule 15c2-12, which requires an undertaking for the benefit of the holders of the Bonds, including beneficial owners, to provide certain annual financial information and event notices relating to the Bonds to the MSRB at the time and v.
-A negative assurance letter, dated the date of the Closing and addressed to the City and to the vi. an opinion, dated the date of the Closing and addressed to the City and to the Representative on behalf of the Underwriters, of Burke, Warren, MacKay & Serritella, P.C. and Quintairos, Prieto, Wood & Boyer, P.A., as co-disclosure counsel ("Co-Disclosure Counser), to the effect that (A) the Bonds are exempt from registration pursuant to the Securities Act of 1933, as amended, and it is not necessary in connection with the public offering and sale of the Bonds to register any security under the Securities Act of 1933, as amended and no ordinance or indenture in respect of the Bonds is required to be qualified under the Trust Indenture Act of 1939, as amended, (B) the Undertaking complies with the requirements of paragraph (b)(5) of Rule 15c2-12 in effect as of the date of the Closing and (C) nothing has come to their attention which would lead them to believe that the Official Statement and the Appendices thereto (excluding the financial statements and other financial and statistical data contained in the Official Statement, including APPENDIX A and E and the descriptions of DTC and the DTC Book-Entry System, as to which no view is expressed), contains an untrue statement of a material fact or omits to state a material fact necessary in order to make the statements made therein, in light of the circumstances under which they were made, not misleading;
+(B) The form of the Undertaking satisfies Section (b)(5)(i) of Rule 15c2-12, which requires an undertaking for the benefit of the holders of the Bonds, including beneficial owners, to provide certain annual financial information and event notices relating to the Bonds to the MSRB at the time and

+- v.
+A negative assurance letter, dated the date of the Closing and addressed to the City and to the Representative on behalf of the Underwriters, of Chapman and Cutler LLP, special disclosure counsel to the City, with respect to the information in APPENDIX E to the Official Statement, substantially in the form attached hereto as Exhibit D; - vi. an opinion, dated the date of the Closing and addressed to the City and to the Representative on behalf of the Underwriters, of Burke, Warren, MacKay & Serritella, P.C. and Quintairos, Prieto, Wood & Boyer, P.A., as co-disclosure counsel ("Co-Disclosure Counsel"), to the effect that (A) the Bonds are exempt from registration pursuant to the Securities Act of 1933, as amended, and it is not necessary in connection with the public offering and sale of the Bonds to register any security under the Securities Act of 1933, as amended and no ordinance or indenture in respect of the Bonds is required to be qualified under the Trust Indenture Act of 1939, as amended, (B) the Undertaking complies with the requirements of paragraph (b)(5) of Rule 15c2-12 in effect as of the date of the Closing and (C) nothing has come to their attention which would lead them to believe that the Official Statement and the Appendices thereto (excluding the financial statement, including APPENDIX A and E and the descriptions of DTC and the DTC Book-Entry System, as to which no view is expressed), contains an untrue statement of a material fact or omits to state a material fact necessary in order to make the statements made therein, in light of the circumstances under which they were made, not misleading;